x

 More () »

-Tyler restaurants are fighting to stay in business
+Tyler restaurants fight to stay in business

 TYLER, Texas — Across the nation, restaurants have struggled to keep their doors open.

-"We offer specials, we try to cater closer to what the client wants or needs," Perez said.
+"We offer specials.
+We try to cater closer to what the client wants or needs," Perez said.

 Perez agrees this problem isn't unique to the Rose City.
-At a time when this federal government is trying to reduce inflation- business owners alike are trying to figure out how to keep costs affordable.
+At a time when this federal government is trying to reduce inflation, business owners alike are trying to figure out how to keep costs affordable.

 "Staying on top of those trends and trying to navigate them," Perez said.

-According to the Henry Bell, the president of the Tyler Area Chamber of Commerce, a decrease in workforce plays a part.
+According to the Henry Bell, president of the Tyler Area Chamber of Commerce, a decrease in the workforce plays a part.

-"You have to get more creative you have to look at the generation of what those employees want," Tyler Area Chamber of Commerce President Henry Bell said.
+"You have to get more creative you have to look at the generation of what those employees want," Bell said.

-"We’re literally creating the business model of the future, daily as we go so persevere as best as you can and fine tune your concept and execute, execute, execute."
-Westbrook said.
+"We’re literally creating the business model of the future, daily as we go.
+So persevere as best as you can and fine tune your concept and execute, execute, execute," Westbrook said.

 Before You Leave, Check This Out